- 1 cleaning mode

 Not as slim as a manual brush, the rounded shape fits relatively well in parent and children’s hands alike.
 Some parents might wish for a slightly longer handle to help with reach, but I haven’t found this to be much of an issue.

-Whilst you should always supervise a child when brushing and for the most part do the brushing yourself, it can be very effective to help them build their skills and learning to let them hold and brush themselves a bit too.
+Whilst you should always supervise a child when brushing and do the majority of the brushing yourself (until the age of about 7 or 8), it can be very effective to help them build their skills and learning to let them hold and brush themselves a bit too.

 I found my son at times took a 2 handed approach or gripped on around the neck of the brush head rather than the handle.